masc-it/ScrapingMonkey/docs/README.md

 - operation (string)
 	- SCRAPE
 - selector
-	- "selector": {"type": "XPATH", "selector": "your xpath selector"} or {"type": "CSS", "selector": "your css selector"}
+	- "selector": {"type": "XPATH", "target": "your xpath selector"} or {"type": "CSS", "target": "your css selector"}

 A **pipeline action** is a json object made in this way: